MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 ## Who can attend, create, and schedule live events

-Anyone can attend a live event.
+Anyone can attend a live event without a license.
 Read [Admin quick start - Meetings and live events](quick-start-meetings-live-events.md)

 The following prerequisites are required for the user to schedule a Teams live event.